Back to Blog

 THE REAL TALK ON MYPROTEIN

 I've been using Myprotein Impact Whey on and off for three years, mainly because it hits that sweet spot between decent quality and not breaking the bank.
-When Optimum Nutrition Gold Standard (~$55) prices make you wince, Myprotein at $35-45 per kg starts looking very attractive.
+When premium brand prices make you wince, Myprotein's value-tier pricing starts looking very attractive.

 But here's what most reviews won't tell you about using it in Singapore.
 The packaging isn't great for our humidity.
 I learned this the hard way when my Chocolate Smooth turned into concrete after two months in my HDB kitchen.
 Now I transfer everything to airtight containers immediately — something to budget for if you're going this route.

 The other thing?
 Availability is hit or miss locally.
 Guardian and Watsons don't stock it consistently.
-Your best bet is ordering from their website during sales (they have them constantly) or getting it from Amazon Singapore (~$40-45).
+Your best bet is ordering directly from Myprotein during sales (they have them constantly) or grabbing it from Amazon SG when it's listed.
 Shopee has it too, but check expiry dates.

-For comparison, I also keep Dymatize ISO100 (~$80) around for when I want something that mixes cleaner and digests easier.
+For comparison, I also keep ON Gold Standard around for when I want something that mixes cleaner and digests easier.
 But if you're hitting your protein targets and watching your spending, Myprotein does the job.

 NUTRITION BREAKDOWN